Over recent years, a lot of Chinese manufacturers are trying to grab a piece of the cordless stick vacuum pie.

-It helps maximize run time to its fullest which is over 47 minutes.
-That’s a lot of time for cleaning floors even in more than one room.
+It helps maximize run time to its fullest, which is over 47 minutes.
+That’s a lot of time for cleaning floors, even in more than one room.

 The biggest issue for me would be how the F8 clogs up when cleaning large stuff like Cheerios.
 It will clog up.
-The issue isn’t the lack of suction of agitation, but the narrow pathway leading to the dust cup.
+The problem isn’t the lack of suction of agitation, but the narrow pathway leading to the dust cup.

 Carpet Cleaning Test

-When comes to surface cleaning, the Roidmi F8 did a superb job cleaning Quaker oats as it was able to clean most of it on low pile carpet.
+When it comes to surface cleaning, the Roidmi F8 did a superb job cleaning Quaker oats as it was able to clean most of it on low pile carpet.

-The Roidmi F8 is a capable vacuum that can clean dirt on carpet.
-It actually surprised me with its score on the deep cleaning tests I did – at 92.1% on low pile carpet.
+The Roidmi F8 is a capable vacuum that can clean dirt on the carpet.
+It surprised me with its score on the deep cleaning tests I did – at 92.1% on low pile carpet.

-Roidmi F8 vs Dyson V10
+Roidmi F8 vs. Dyson V10

-The final score in the video is lopsided, but I’d like to point out that the V10 Absolute costs almost twice as much as the F8 and the surprising thing for me would be how close the F8 is when it comes to cleaning floors.
+The final score in the video is lopsided, but I’d like to point out that the V10 Absolute costs almost twice as much as the F8, and the surprising thing for me would be how close the F8 is when it comes to cleaning floors.

-It doesn’t matter if it’s cleaning surface or embedded dirt the F8’s performance isn’t too far off.
+It doesn’t matter if it’s cleaning surface or embedded dirt.
+The F8’s performance isn’t too far off.

 In the deep cleaning tests where I rubbed in 50 grams of fine coffee grounds on medium-pile carpet, the F8 scored 92.3% combined on two tests, while the V10 Absolute scored 94.4%.

 That’s very impressive for a vacuum that costs almost half.
-When it comes to picking up surface dirt, these two vacuums are really close, to be honest.
+When it comes to picking up surface dirt, these two vacuums are close, to be honest.
 If there is a difference, it is just very minimal.

 The one thing that both vacuums struggled with based on tests is cleaning Fruit loops.
 Cleaning this much fruit loops will result in clogging.
-For the V10, it clogs up at the nozzle and with the F8 it can clog up either at the extension tube or the pathway going to the dust cup.
+For the V10, it clogs up at the nozzle, and with the F8, it can clog up either at the extension tube or the pathway going to the dust cup.